AnaZonia/moon_notes/Ana Did Science Today.md

 jeff doesnt believe in panamanian government to distribute well the funding from abroad into farmers. could be web-based funds to transfer like etransfer to needy people in latam. remote sensing can tell if it's still forest there next year or not.

 area based payments in costa rica.

+funds also give tax exemptions to the finca. if you present a management plan, which may need to be updated every year - seems unfeasible for small land owners.

+does the law for what the payments should be done - area or height. there is a table that outlines how much you should be paid and for what.

 ## 08/03/2024 - INPA